GET TAX RELIEF NOW!

 Step 1: Gather Required Federal Tax Forms

-Collect all forms and statements before you start preparing your return.
+Collect all forms and statements before starting your return.
 Seniors needed Social Security statements, pension forms, investment income reports, and prior tax returns.
 Accurate documentation provided the foundation for reporting income, deductions, and credits while ensuring nothing was missed during the filing process.

 Step 2: Enter Personal Information